Journalist group counts 94 slayings of media staff in 2018

 Before the declines seen in five of the past six years, 121 people working for news organisations were slain in 2012.
 Since the federation started its annual count in 1990, the year with the most work-related killings, 155, was 2006.

 The deadliest country for people who work in the news media this year was Afghanistan, where 16 of the killings occurred.
 Mexico was next, with 11.
 Yemen had nine media slayings and Syria eight in 2018.
+India and the US were next with seven killings apiece.

 Beyond the tragedy of lives lost, such killings affect the pursuit of truth and sharing of information in communities and countries where they happen, the president of the International Federation of Journalists said.